Ismail-ahmadi/going-green-in-jakarta/pages/faq.md

       Jakarta Green List in April 2019.
 We have also launched a campaign to reduce plastic packaging in supermarkets on Change.Org.
     question: Q3.
 What is the group doing right now?
-  - answer: >
+  - answer: >-
       In the interests of keeping this lovely and lively group all moving in the same direction, a few volunteers are taking on coordination responsibilities.

-              Facebook - Vics (admin), Aparna and Erou (moderators) Talks, outreach and local partnerships - Susan (English), Malini (English, Indonesian) and Erou (English/Indonesian).
+      <br /> Facebook - Vics (admin), Aparna and Erou (moderators)\

+      <br />Talks, outreach and local partnerships - Susan (English), Malini
+      (English, Indonesian) and\

+      <br /> Erou (English/Indonesian).\

-              Online campaigning - Zina
+      <br /> Online campaigning - Zina\

-              Instagram - Savirra
+      <br /> Instagram - Savirra\

-              Website - Vics, Prachi and Divya
+      <br /> Website - Vics, Prachi and Divya

-      These coordinators are responsible for ensuring we have a clear way of working and to help streamline communication.
+      <br /> These coordinators are responsible for ensuring we have a clear way
+      of working and to help streamline communication.
 Coordinators won't be making decisions, more like facilitating the group to make decisions... and won't be doing all the work, more like keeping track of who's doing what and making sure people have the support they need for what they're working on.
     question: Q4.
 How is Going Green in Jakarta being coordinated?
   - answer: >-
       As a new community that is 100% driven by volunteers we are still finding